-a) If any securityStateReference is passed (Response message), then information concerning the user is extracted from the cachedSecurityData.
-The securityEngineID and the securityLevel are extracted from the cachedSecurityData.
+a) If any securityStateReference is passed (Response or Report message), then information concerning the user is extracted from the cachedSecurityData.
 The cachedSecurityData can now be discarded.
+The securityEngineID is set to the local snmpEngineID.
+The securityLevel is set to the value specified by the calling module.

 - b) based on the securityName, information concerning the user at the destination snmpEngineID, specified by the securityEngineID, is extracted from the Local Configuration Datastore (LCD, usmUserTable).
-If information about the user is absent from the LCD, then an error indication (unknownSecurityName) is returned to the calling module. - 2) If the securityLevel specifies that the message is to be protected from disclosure, but the user does not support both an authentication and a privacy protocol then the message cannot be sent.
+If information about the user is absent from the LCD, then an error indication (unknownSecurityName) is returned to the calling module. - If the securityLevel specifies that the message is to be protected from disclosure, but the user does not support both an authentication and a privacy protocol then the message cannot be sent.
 An error indication (unsupportedSecurityLevel) is returned to the calling module. - 3) If the securityLevel specifies that the message is to be authenticated, but the user does not support an authentication protocol, then the message cannot be sent.
 An error indication (unsupportedSecurityLevel) is returned to the calling module. - 4) a) If the securityLevel specifies that the message is to be protected from disclosure, then the octet sequence representing the serialized scopedPDU is encrypted according to the user's privacy protocol.
 To do so a call is made to the privacy module that implements the user's privacy protocol according to the abstract primitive:

-nformation = success or failure
+statusI information = success or failure

 encry ptData(

 IN encryptKey user's localized privKey

 IN dataToEncrypt serialized scopedPDU

 OUT encryptedData serialized encryptedPDU

 OUT privParameters serialized privacy parameters

 )

-statusInformation indicates if the encryption process was successful or not. encryptKey the user's localized private privKey is the secret key that can be used by the encryption algorithm. dataToEncrypt the serialized scopedPDU is the data that to be encrypted. encryptedData the encryptedPDU represents the encrypted scopedPDU, encoded as an OCTET STRING. privParameters the privacy parameters, encoded as an OCTET STRING.
+statusInformation indicates if the encryption process was successful or not. encryptKey the user's localized private privKey is the secret key that can be used by the encryption algorithm. dataToEncrypt the serialized scopedPDU is the data to be encrypted. encryptedData the encryptedPDU represents the encrypted scopedPDU, encoded as an OCTET STRING. privParameters the privacy parameters, encoded as an OCTET STRING.
 If the privacy module returns failure, then the message cannot be sent and an error indication (encryptionError) is returned to the calling module.
 If the privacy module returns success, then the returned privParameters are put into the msgPrivacyParameters field of the securityParameters and the encryptedPDU serves as the payload of the message being prepared.

-- b) If the securityLevel specifies that the message is not to be protected from disclosure, then the NULL string is encoded as an OCTET STRING and put into the msgPrivacyParameters field of the securityParameters and the plaintext scopedPDU serves as the payload of the message being prepared. - 5) The snmpEngineID is encoded as an OCTET STRING into the msgAuthoritativeEngineID field of the securityParameters.
-Note that an empty (zero length) snmpEngineID is OK for a Request message, because that will cause the remote (authoritative) SNMP engine to return a Report PDU with the proper snmpEngineID included in the msgAuthoritativeEngineID in the securityParameters of that returned Report PDU. - 6) a) If the securityLevel specifies that the message is to be authenticated, then the current values of snmpEngineBoots and snmpEngineTime corresponding to the snmpEngineID from the LCD are used.
+- b) If the securityLevel specifies that the message is not to be be protected from disclosure, then a zero-length OCTET STRING is encoded into the msgPrivacyParameters field of the securityParameters and the plaintext scopedPDU serves as the payload of the message being prepared. - 5) The securityEngineID is encoded as an OCTET STRING into the msgAuthoritativeEngineID field of the securityParameters.
+Note that an empty (zero length) securityEngineID is OK for a Request message, because that will cause the remote (authoritative) SNMP engine to return a Report PDU with the proper securityEngineID included in the msgAuthoritativeEngineID in the securityParameters of that returned Report PDU. - 6) a) If the securityLevel specifies that the message is to be authenticated, then the current values of snmpEngineBoots and snmpEngineTime corresponding to the securityEngineID from the LCD are used.

-b) If this is a Response message, then the current value of snmpEngineBoots and snmpEngineTime corresponding to the local snmpEngineID from the LCD are used.
+b) If this is a Response or Report message, then the current value of snmpEngineBoots and snmpEngineTime corresponding to the local snmpEngineID from the LCD are used.